ecwpz91/ecwpz91.github.io/_posts/2017/2017-05-16-main-boot-record-mbr-partitions.markdown

 date: "2017-05-16 16:53"
 ---

+The following describes the process of creating an MBR partition with `fdisk` using an installation of RHEL/CentOS.

 Device Name |
 -- | --
 /dev/sda | A hard disk that uses the SCSI driver.